 Caesarea Maritima is perhaps one of Israel’s most famous attractions.
-Its ruins are located by the sea-shore of Israel about half way between Tel Aviv and Haifa.
+Its ruins are located by the seashore of Israel, about halfway between Tel Aviv and Haifa.
 It is the site of one of the most important cities of the Roman World, the capital of the province of Judaea.
-The city was founded between 22 and 10 BC by Herod the Great (37-4 BC) as an urban centre and harbor on the site of the earlier Straton’s Tower.
-The city has been populated through the late Roman and Byzantine era.
-Today, Caesarea is a large and beautiful national park and a fascinating place to visit while exploring the Holy Land.
+The city was founded between 22 and 10 BC by Herod the Great (37-4 BC) as an urban centre and harbour on the site of the earlier Straton’s Tower.
+Caesarea was populated through the late Roman and Byzantine eras.
+Today, the site is a large and beautiful national park and a fascinating place to visit while exploring the Holy Land.

-When Hadrian visited Caesarea in 130 AD on his grand tour of the eastern part of the Roman Empire, the growth of the city required additional water.
+When Hadrian visited Caesarea in AD 130 on his grand tour of the eastern part of the Roman Empire, the city’s growth required additional water.
 Hadrian then commissioned extensive repairs and a new aqueduct to be built.
 This new section (known as the high-level aqueduct II) was added to the right of the first canal and doubled its capacity.
 These twin parallel aqueducts continued to supply water for 1200 years.

-Several inscriptions have been discovered and indicate that a number of legions, or rather vexillationes (a detachment of the Legion) from these legions, took part in the building task.
+Several inscriptions have been discovered and indicate that a number of legions of Judaea, or rather vexillationes (a detachment) from these legions, took part in the building task.
 These inscriptions make mention of three Roman legions active in repairing the high-level aqueduct during Hadrian’s reign: five inscriptions refer to Legio X Fretensis, two to Legio VI Ferrata, one to Legio XXII Deiotariana, and another one to Legio II Traiana Fortis.

 A significant portion of the Hadrianic aqueduct is still visible at Beit Hanania.
-West of the aqueduct’ arches is the southern side of the Herodian aqueduct, whose arches are of a different width.
+West of the aqueduct’s arches is the southern side of the Herodian aqueduct, whose arches are of different widths.
 The aqueduct continued straight while a new one, probably built at the end of the 3rd century AD, turned left and made a large detour to Caesarea.